tcltk/tcl/doc/markdown/next.md

 The **next** command is used to call implementations of a method by a class, superclass or mixin that are overridden by the current method.
 It can only be used from within a method.
 It is also used within filters to indicate the point where a filter calls the actual implementation (the filter may decide to not go along the chain, and may process the results of going along the chain of methods as it chooses).
 The result of the **next** command is the result of the next method in the method chain; if there are no further methods in the method chain, the result of **next** will be an error.
 The arguments, *arg*, to **next** are the arguments to pass to the next method in the chain.

-The **nextto** command is the same as the **next** command, except that it takes an additional *class* argument that identifies a class whose implementation of the current method chain (see **info object** **call**) should be used; the method implementation selected will be the one provided by the given class, and it must refer to an existing non-filter invocation that lies further along the chain than the current implementation.
+The **nextto** command is the same as the **next** command, except that it takes an additional *class* argument that identifies a class whose implementation of the current method chain (see [info object][info] **call**) should be used; the method implementation selected will be the one provided by the given class, and it must refer to an existing non-filter invocation that lies further along the chain than the current implementation.

 # The method chain